 Making laptop sleeves isn't rocket science, but there are a few features that sent the JETech lightyears above the rest during our side-by-side testing.
 This case is polished and simple, with a single external zippered storage pocket and a two-way closure zipper.
-During our abrasion and water resistance tests, this case didn't show a single scratch and shed water like a duck.
-The case just feels like it was made well, with substantial zippers and a thick, cushy layer of padding and soft material on that lines the inside.
+During our abrasion and water resistance tests, this case didn't show a single scratch, and it shed water like a duck.
+The case just feels like it was made well, with substantial zippers and a thick, cushy layer of padding and soft material that lines the inside.
 Additionally, the case fits a MacBook perfectly with enough wiggle room to make it easy to get in and out.
-Plus, it comes at an affordable price and in a variety of (in our opinion) great colors.
+Plus, it comes at an affordable price and in various colors.

-The JETech is a little on the bulkier side for those who are looking for a super-slim case.
-The burly materials used in its construction, plus the extra bit of foam on the inside, plus the full-sized pocket make it a fairly hefty object.
-For us, the protective benefits of this construction outweighed the size of the case, but for others, it could feel a bit too large.
+The JETech is a little on the bulkier side if you want an ultra-slim case.
+Its quality construction, padded inside, and full-size pocket make it a larger laptop sleeve.
+For our reviewers, the protective benefits outweighed the size of the case, but for some, it could feel a bit too large.